Schlossinger/QuantumChessAI/readme.md

-# Der Parallelzug-Algorithmus (Muster-Methode)
+# The Parallel Move Algorithm (Pattern Method)

-**Eine neue Dimension für Schach-KI und Analyse**
+**A New Dimension for Chess AI and Analysis**
-*Von Dominik Schloss (Schlossinger)*
+*By Dominik Schloss (Schlossinger)*

 ---

-## 🚀 Einleitung
+## 🚀 Introduction

-Stell dir vor, Schachzüge würden nicht mehr einzeln, sondern als **fließende Muster** betrachtet, die sich gleichzeitig über das ganze Brett verteilen.
+Imagine if chess moves were no longer considered individually, but as **flowing patterns** that spread simultaneously across the entire board.
-Genau das ermöglicht der **Parallelzug-Algorithmus**, auch „Muster-Methode“ genannt: Eine innovative Methode, die klassische Zugbaum-Logik durch verteilte **Figurenanteile** ersetzt – und so ganz neue Analysen, KIs und Visualisierungen ermöglicht.
+That's exactly what the **Parallel Move Algorithm**, also known as the "Pattern Method," enables: An innovative approach that replaces classic move-tree logic with distributed **piece shares**—and thus opens up completely new possibilities for analysis and AI.

 ---

-## 🔬 Grundprinzip: Figurenanteile statt einzelner Züge
+## 🔬 Basic Principle: Piece Shares Instead of Individual Moves

-- **Alle Figuren starten mit 100% Aufenthaltsanteil auf ihrem Feld.**
+- **All pieces start with a 100% occupancy share on their field.**
-- Bei jedem Halbzug wird der Anteil entsprechend der Zugmöglichkeiten über das Brett **verteilt** – wie eine Welle, die sich ausbreitet.
+- At each half-move, the share is **distributed** over the board according to the move possibilities—like a wave spreading out.
-- **Mehrere Figuren** (auch unterschiedlicher Parteien) können Anteile auf demselben Feld halten.
+- **Multiple pieces** (even from different sides) can hold shares on the same square.
-- Für jedes der 64 Felder werden **bis zu 32 Figurenanteile** geführt (alle Figuren beider Seiten).
+- For each of the 64 squares, **up to 32 piece shares** are tracked (all pieces from both sides).
-- Zusätzlich werden für jedes Feld Summen gebildet:
+- Additionally, for each square, sums are calculated:
-  1. **Summe der weißen Figurenanteile**
+    1. **Sum of white piece shares**
-  2. **Summe der schwarzen Figurenanteile**
+    2. **Sum of black piece shares**
-  3. **Gesamtsumme aller Figurenanteile**
+    3. **Total sum of all piece shares**
-  4. **Anteil „leeres Feld“** (100% minus Gesamtsumme der Figurenanteile)
+    4. **"Empty field" share** (100% minus the total sum of all piece shares)

-**Die Summe aller Figurenanteile + Anteil „leeres Feld“ ergibt für jedes Feld stets 100%.**
+**The sum of all piece shares + the "empty field" share always equals 100% for each square.**

 ---

-## 🧩 Schrittweise Vorgehensweise
+## 🧩 Step-by-Step Procedure

-1. **Alle legalen Züge berechnen** (wie bei Minimax)
+1. **Calculate all legal moves** (as in Minimax)
-2. **Figurenanteile anteilig auf Ziel-Felder verteilen**
+2. **Distribute piece shares proportionally to target squares**
-   - z.
-B. bei 4 möglichen Zügen: je 25% auf jedes Zielfeld
+    - e.g., with 4 possible moves: 25% to each target square
-3. **Iteration über Halbzüge:**
+3. **Iteration over half-moves:**
-   - Mit jedem Halbzug verteilen sich die Anteile weiter über das Brett
+    - With each half-move, the shares continue to spread across the board
-   - Felder können Anteile von mehreren Figuren und Seiten zugleich halten
+    - Squares can simultaneously hold shares from multiple pieces and sides
-   - Die Muster der Figurenanteile beeinflussen sich gegenseitig (Verstärkung, Abschwächung, „Interferenzen“)
+    - The patterns of piece shares influence each other (reinforcement, weakening, "interferences")
-4. **Musteranalyse:**
+4. **Pattern Analysis:**
-   - Die Endverteilung der Figurenanteile dient als Basis für die Bewertung von Zügen
+    - The final distribution of piece shares serves as the basis for evaluating moves
-   - Ziel: Denjenigen Ausgangszug finden, der im Verlauf die günstigsten Muster erzeugt
+    - Goal: Find the initial move that generates the most favorable patterns over time

 ---

-## 🧮 Praxisbeispiel: Eröffnung durch Weiß
+## 🧮 Practical Example: Opening by White

-Schauen wir uns eine typische Schach-Eröffnung durch Weiß an:
+Let's look at a typical chess opening by White:

-Zu Beginn der Partie können sich alle 8 weißen Bauern und die 2 Springer bewegen.
-Jeder Bauer hat genau zwei Zugmöglichkeiten (von Reihe 2 auf Reihe 3 oder 4), und jeder Springer ebenfalls zwei mögliche Felder.
+At the beginning of the game, all 8 white pawns and the 2 knights can move.
+Each pawn has exactly two possible moves (from rank 2 to rank 3 or 4), and each knight also has two options.

-**Berechnung der Zugmöglichkeiten:**
+**Calculation of move possibilities:**
-- 8 Bauern × 2 Züge = **16 Züge**
+- 8 pawns × 2 moves = **16 moves**
-- 2 Springer × 2 Züge = **4 Züge**
+- 2 knights × 2 moves = **4 moves**
-- Gesamt: **20 mögliche Züge**
+- Total: **20 possible moves**

-**Verteilung der Figurenanteile:**
+**Distribution of piece shares:**
-- Jede Figur startet mit 100 % auf ihrem Feld.
+- Each piece starts with 100% on its square.
-- Diese 100 % verteilen sich gleichmäßig auf alle möglichen Zielfelder:
+- This 100% is evenly distributed across all possible target squares:
-  - **Pro möglichem Zug:** 100 % ÷ 20 Züge = **5 % pro Zug**
+    - **Per possible move:** 100% ÷ 20 moves = **5% per move**
-- **Für jede einzelne Figur** gilt bei zwei Zugmöglichkeiten:
+- **For each individual piece** with two possible moves:
-  - **2 Züge × 5 % = 10 %** verteilen sich auf die beiden Zielfelder.
+    - **2 moves × 5% = 10%** are distributed to the two target squares.
-  - Der **Restanteil (90 %) bleibt auf dem Ursprungsfeld** stehen.
+    - The **remaining share (90%) stays on the originating square**.

-**Ergebnis:**
+**Result:**
-- Jedes Zielfeld bekommt jeweils 5 % Figurenanteil hinzu.
+- Each target square receives 5% additional piece share.
-- Die Ausgangsfelder behalten zunächst 90 % des ursprünglichen Anteils.
+- The starting squares initially retain 90% of their original share.
-- Dies erzeugt dynamische Muster, welche die Grundlage weiterer Iterationen und Analysen bilden.
+- This creates dynamic patterns that form the basis for further iterations and analysis.

-**Mathematische Kurzformel:**
+**Mathematical Short Formula:**
-Für eine Figur mit \( n \) Zugmöglichkeiten und Aufenthaltsanteil \( A \):
+For a piece with \( n \) possible moves and occupancy share \( A \):

-- Anteil pro Zielfeld: \( \frac{A}{n} \)
+- Share per target square: \( \frac{A}{n} \)
-- Verbleibender Anteil auf dem Ursprungsfeld: \( A - n \times \frac{A}{n} \)
+- Remaining share on the origin square: \( A - n \times \frac{A}{n} \)

 ---

-## 🎯 Vorteile & Potenziale
+## 🎯 Advantages & Potential

-- **Weniger redundante Berechnungen** als klassische Zugbäume
+- **Fewer redundant calculations** than classic move trees
-- **Dynamische Bewertung:** Züge werden als Muster-Verläufe analysiert, nicht nur als Einzelpositionen
+- **Dynamic evaluation:** Moves are analyzed as pattern developments, not just as single positions
-- **Ideal kombinierbar mit KI & Machine Learning** (z.
-B. neuronale Netze, stochastische Verfahren)
+- **Ideally combinable with AI & Machine Learning** (e.g., neural networks, stochastic methods)
-- **Neue Visualisierungen:** Heatmaps, Anteilskarten & dynamische Musteranalysen
+- **New visualizations:** Heatmaps, share maps & dynamic pattern analysis

 ---

-## ⚙️ Mathematische Grundstruktur
+## ⚙️ Mathematical Structure

-- **64 Felder × max.
-32 Figurenanteile** = 2048 Variablen pro Iterationsschritt
+- **64 squares × max.
+32 piece shares** = 2048 variables per iteration step
-- **Jeder Anteil ist eine Zahl von 0%–100%**, Summe aller Anteile je Feld ≤ 100%
+- **Each share is a number from 0%–100%**, sum of all shares per square ≤ 100%
-- **Vier Summen pro Feld:** weiß, schwarz, gesamt, leer
+- **Four sums per square:** white, black, total, empty
-- **Iterative Verteilung**: Die Verteilungsmatrix wird bei jedem Halbzug aktualisiert
+- **Iterative distribution:** The distribution matrix is updated with each half-move

 ---

-## 📊 Visualisierungen
+## 📊 Visualizations

-*Hier könnten Beispiel-Heatmaps oder Diagramme folgen!*
+*Here you could insert sample heatmaps or diagrams!*
-*(Bitte ein PNG, SVG oder animiertes GIF als `/img/heatmap1.png` einfügen)*
+*(Please add a PNG, SVG, or animated GIF as `/img/heatmap1.png`)*

 ---

 ## 🗣️ Call to Action

-**Lust auf Diskussion, Kritik, Verbesserung oder Kooperation?**
+**Interested in discussion, feedback, improvement, or cooperation?**
-**Kommentiere, teile, forke oder schreib mir –**
+**Comment, share, fork, or write to me—**
-**Gemeinsam heben wir das Schachbrett auf ein neues Level!**
+**Together, let's take the chessboard to a new level!**

 ---